 What are the Possible Outcomes of an Inadmissibility Hearing?

 After the hearing, the Immigration Division member decides whether or not you should be allowed to enter or remain in Canada.

 If the Immigration Division member decides you are admissible, then you are allowed to enter or remain in Canada.
 If you were held in detention, then the member will order your release.

-If the Immigration Division member decides you are inadmissible, then you will be issued a removal order.
-If you are being held in detention, then the member may stay your detention until your removal.
+If the Immigration Division member decides that you are inadmissible, you will be issued a removal order.
+If you are being held in detention, then the member may continue your detention until your removal.

 Why is it Necessary to Seek Legal Representation?

 Has your Canadian immigration application been rejected?
 Have you been refused entry to Canada or is it much worse?